vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 Another aspect of centralization risk within the Ondo Finance platform is its reliance on centralized exchanges like Coinbase and the Clear Street brokerage platform.
 This dependency on centralized service providers could expose the platform to additional counterparty risks from these institutions and exposure to regulatory uncertainty.

 To address concerns about token backing and transparency, Ondo Finance leverages third-party service providers like NAV Consulting, a fund administration firm responsible for validating the fund's assets directly from its bank and custody accounts.
-Additionally, the fund undergoes an independent year-end audit by Richey May.
+Additionally, the fund undergoes an independent year-end audit.
 While Ondo Finance manages the tokenization through its smart contracts, the fund administrator is responsible for maintaining off-chain records and providing monthly reports to investors.
 This process ensures that the token records and off-chain records are reconciled daily.

 ### Collateral Risk/Solvency Risk